 Initial public offerings can be downright brutal.
 Very little will put a company under as much stress or cause as much disruption as the “all hands on deck” push toward an IPO.
-While we won’t go so far as to guarantee business as usual during your IPO readiness process, there are some things a company can do to ease burdens and ensure a much smoother transition.
-We recently sat down with two 8020 veteran consultants who’ve both been active on the IPO front lines.
-Adam Fox and Brandon Li ask key questions, walk us through some IPO dos and don’ts, and offer suggestions for any company contemplating or already embarking upon the move from private to public.
+While we won’t go so far as to promise business as usual during the IPO process, there are some things a company can do to ease burdens and ensure a much smoother transition.
+Based on my experiences as IPO readiness consulting veteran on the IPO front lines, let’s explore key questions, walk through some IPO dos and don’ts, and cover items to consider when contemplating or already embarking upon the move from private to public.

 The One Question You Should Always Ask Before Making Any IPO Move

-Fox and Li don’t hesitate.
-Before making any move toward an IPO, they recommend that owners and senior management ask themselves one big question:
+Before making any move toward an IPO, owners and senior management should ask themselves one big question:

 Are We Really Ready for This?